 Preparing for your exam

-Double-check your appointment date and time, including the time zone, and your test centre location.
+- Double-check your appointment date and time, including the time zone, and the address of your test centre.
 Work out how you'll travel to the exam and plan to arrive 30 minutes before your appointment begins.

 Have questions about exams?

 Visit our CPA Program Exam Frequently Asked Questions page for more information.

 Access a range of resources and support to help you master your studies and manage your time